2nd Corinthians Chapters 6 and 7– John Karmelich

 iii)

-This leads us back to
+This leads us

-Paul.
-He was worried that Christians in
+back to Paul.
+He was worried that

-but cares that they grow in their faith towards God.
+people getting saved, but cares that they grow in their faith towards God.

 e)